-CM-U: Then I found out-I was at Yale in New Haven, and then found out that all the ivory keyboards at that time was made in Ivoryton, Connecticut.
+CM-U: -because it was cheaper, and that goes brown.
+The only way you really get the ivory keyboards at that time was made in Ivoryton, Connecticut.
 And so I asked them if-I called them and sought if they had the end of the tusks that they may not have been able to use for the keys, for the keyboard, they said they had a lot of it and they'd give it to me.